- Become a Lawyer

 A Law Society staff member may contact you to verify details.

-If, as a result of the follow-up, the Law Society determines you are required to take The Path (Law Society of Alberta), you must complete the education in the original nine-month timeframe.
+If, as a result of the follow-up, the Law Society determines you are required to take The Path (Law Society of Alberta), you must still complete the education in the nine-month timeframe since you became active.
 For this reason, if you intend to certify that you are exempt, you are encouraged to do so as soon as possible.
 If you do not complete the course on time, you will face administrative suspension.

 Lawyers may request an extension to the nine-month completion requirement of The Path (Law Society of Alberta) through the Lawyer Portal.
 Extensions may only be requested in the event of maternity/parental leave or medical leave/illness.
 The extended due date cannot be more than one year after the current due date.